JakubTabor/logistic_Regression_exercise/README.md

 # I need to change "salary" into numerical values using dummies """salary_dummies = pd.get_dummies(subdf.salary, prefix="salary")"""
 # Now i have my "df_with_dummies" saved """pd.concat([subdf,salary_dummies],axis='columns')"""
 # And i can drop colum "salary" """df_with_dummies.drop('salary',axis='columns',inplace=True)"""
+# I save my "df_with_dummies" on "X" and "df.left" on "y".
+So I can make "train_test_plit" method on my "X" and "y"